Welcome to PayPal!

 The fees applicable to sending money can be found in our Product Disclosure Statement and will be disclosed to you in advance each time you initiate a transaction to send money to a friend or family member.
 If you convert money in your PayPal balance from one currency to another before sending money, PayPal's transaction exchange rate (including our currency conversion fee) will be used.
 If you use your credit card as the payment method when sending money, you may also be charged a cash-advance fee by your card issuer.

 You can also use the send money feature in your PayPal account to pay for goods or services.
 You will not be charged any transaction fee for sending money to purchase goods or services as long as you choose the “send money to pay for goods and services” feature in your PayPal account.
 In that case, the seller will pay a fee.
 You must not use the “send money to a friend or family member” feature in your PayPal account when you are paying for goods or services.
+Business accounts are not eligible to receive money via the “friend or family member” option.

 How to buy something or make a donation